MatheusMiranda/ox/README.rst

 PLY is a powerful and reasonably efficient pure Python implementation of Yacc/Bison.
 Its API is a little bit awkward from a Python point of view and it does a lot of magic under the hood.
-Ox wraps main PLY functionality in an API that aims to be more explicit while still being easy to use.
+Ox wraps main PLY functionality into an API that aims to be more explicit while still being easy to use.

 It can be useful for production code, but just like PLY, it was created as a tool for a introductory compilers course.
-One explicit goal of Ox is to make the boundaries of the different phases of compilation more sharp and to make each step more easily pluggable into each other.
-This pedagogical approach is often not the most efficient or practical way to implement real compilers.
+One explicit goal of Ox is to make the boundaries of the different phases of compilation sharper and to make each step more easily pluggable into each other.
+This pedagogical approach is good for teaching but it is often not the most efficient or practical way to implement real compilers.

 What about the name?